itskingori/sanaa/docs/index.md

 ## Dependencies 🖇️

-Just make sure that `wkhtmltoimage` and `wkhtmltopdf`  are available in your `$PATH` for sanaa to be able to autodetect them.
-Get [downloads here][wkhtmltopdf].
+Just make sure that `wkhtmltoimage` and `wkhtmltopdf` binaries are available in your `$PATH` for sanaa to be able to autodetect them.
+Fetch [downloads from here][wkhtmltopdf].

 ## Configuration 🎛️